-Journal dump/restore filtering Meaning -jd file db.table Dump db . table by creating a checkpoint file that contains only the data stored in db . table . -k db.table1,db.table2,jd file Dump a set of named tables to a single dump file . -K db.table1,db.table2,jd file Dump all tables except the named tables to the dump file . -P serverid-jd file Specify filter patterns for p4d -jd by specifying a serverid from which to read filters (see p4 help server , or use the older syntax described in p4 help export .)
+Journal dump/restore filtering Meaning -jd file db.table Dump db.table by creating a checkpoint file that contains only the data stored in db.table. -k db.table1,db.table2,jd file Dump a set of named tables to a single dump file . -K db.table1,db.table2,jd file Dump all tables except the named tables to the dump file . -P serverid -jd file Specify filter patterns for p4d -jd by specifying a serverid from which to read filters (see p4 help server, or use the older syntax described in p4 help export.)
 This option is useful for seeding a filtered replica. -k db.table1,db.table2,jr file Restore from file , including only journal records for the tables named in the list specified by the -k option. -K db.table1,db.table2,jr file Restore from file , excluding all journal records for the tables named in the list specified by the -K option.

-Certificate Handling Meaning -Gc Generate SSL credentials files for the server: create a private key and certificate file in P4SSLDIR , and then exit.
+Certificate Handling Meaning -Gc Generate SSL credentials files for the server: create a private key and certificate file in P4SSLDIR, and then exit.
 Requires that P4SSLDIR be set to a directory that is owned by the user invoking the command, and that is readable only by that user.
-If config.txt is present in P4SSLDIR , generate a self-signed certificate with specified characteristics. -Gf Display the fingerprint of the server's public key, and exit.
+If config.txt is present in P4SSLDIR, generate a self-signed certificate with specified characteristics. -Gf Display the fingerprint of the server's public key, and exit.
 Administrators can communicate this fingerprint to end users, who can then use the p4 trust command to determine whether or not the fingerprint (of the server to which they happen to be connecting) is accurate.

-Configuration options Meaning Configuration options Meaning Display the contents of db.config without starting the service.
-(That is, run p4 configure show allservers, but without a running service.)
-Display the contents of db.config without starting the service.
-(That is, run p4 configure show allservers , but without a -cshow Display the contents of db.config without starting the service.
-(That is, run p4 configure show allservers, but without a running service.)
-Set a Perforce configurable without starting the service, optionally specifying the server for which the configurable is to
+Configuration options Meaning -cshow Display the contents of db.config without starting the service.
+(That run p4 configure show allservers , but without a running service.) -cset server#var=val Set a Perforce configurable without starting the service, optionally specifying the server for which the configurable is to apply. -cunset server #var Set a Perforce configurable without starting the service, optionally specifying the server for which the configurable is to apply.
+(When specifying variable=value pairs, enclose them in quotation marks.)